andreipfeiffer/css-in-js/README.md

 3. **Styles usage is disconnected from their definition**
   We get no IntelliSense with CSS Modules, of what styles/classes are defined in the `.module.css` files, making **copy-paste** a required tool, lowering the DX.
 It also makes __refactoring very cumbersome__, because of the lack of safety.

-4. **Using type-safe design tokens is a nightmare**
+4. **Using type-safe design tokens is non-trivial**
   Any design tokens, defined in JS/TS cannot be directly used in CSS.
-There are 2 workarounds for this issue, neither of them being elegant:
+There are at least 2 workarounds for this issue, neither of them being elegant:
-   - We could inject them as [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), but we still don't get any IntelliSense or type-safety
+   - We could inject them as [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties), but we still don't get any IntelliSense or type-safety when using them in `.module.css`.
-   - We could use **inline styles**, which is less performant and also introduces another way to write styles (camelCase vs. kebab-case), while also splitting the styling in 2 different places.
+   - We could use **inline styles**, which is less performant, and it also introduces a different way to write styles (camelCase vs. kebab-case), while also splitting the styling in 2 different places: the component file and the `.css` file.

 <br />

 ## Goals

-There are specific goals we're looking for:
+There are specific goals we're looking for with this analysis:

 - 🥇 SSR support and easy integration with Next.js
 - 🥇 full TypeScript support